adammurdoch/language-experiments/README.md

 - Add an import for the library in a source file.
 - Run `go mod tidy` to update the mod file.

+### Notes

+- Everything seems to live in the module directory.